“It’s important to find support within a safe, nonjudgmental space to reflect on your emotions and feelings.”

 What was your path to becoming a therapist?

 I chose to become a therapist because I understand how difficult life can be.
+Life can have many ups and downs.
 It’s important to find support within a safe, nonjudgmental space to reflect on your emotions and feelings.
-This allows you to thrive and accomplish your goals.

 What should someone know about working with you?